SurveyCompo/surveycompo-doc/docs/customization/toplevel.md

 ### Font Size

-You can set the font size of the survey using the `font-size` CSS rule.
-It worth noting that `font-size` does more than just setting the default size of the fonts in the survey.
-It also affects the spacing between elements and the overall layout of the survey.
+You can customize the font size of your surveys.
+It's important to note that `font-size` does more than just setting the default size of the fonts in the survey.

 SurveyCompo is designed to be responsive and adapt to various screen sizes.
-Internally it uses the css 'em' unit for spacing, which is relative to the font size of the root element.
-This allows the survey to scale proportionally with the font size, and the survey elements maintain their relative size and spacing.

-To adjust the spacing between elements, you can modify the `font-size` rule of the :host CSS selector.
-This will change the spacing between elements while maintaining the relative proportions of the survey components.
-The default font-size value is 14px, which corresponds to 1em.

-You can change the base font size in the Theme model and the CSS rules.
-The following examples demonstrate how changing the `font-size` property affects the spacing between elements:

-You can set the font size of the survey using the `font-size` CSS rule.
-It is worth noting that `font-size` does more than just setting the default size of the fonts in the survey.
-It also affects the spacing between elements and the overall layout of the survey.

-SurveyCompo is designed to be responsive and adapt to various screen sizes.
-Internally, it uses the CSS 'em' unit for spacing, which is relative to the font size of the root element.
-This allows the survey to scale proportionally with the font size, ensuring that survey elements maintain their relative size and spacing.
-The default `font-size` in most browsers is 16px, which corresponds to 1em.
+Internally, it uses the CSS `em` unit for spacing, which is relative to the font size of the root element.
+This allows the survey to scale proportionally with the font size, ensuring that the survey elements maintain their relative size and spacing.
+Modifying the font size will change the spacing between elements while maintaining the relative proportions of the survey components.

+The survey font size is controlled by the `fontSize` key in the Theme model.
+By default, this `fontSize` key has a value of `inherit`, meaning it will inherit the font size from the container element on the hosting page.
+This also allows you to apply your preferred font size to the survey using CSS rules or inline styles.

 The following examples demonstrate how changing the `font-size` property affects the spacing between elements:

 === "font-size: 10px"